howen02/howen02/README.md

 <h1 align="center">Hello!
 I'm Howen</h1>
 <h3 align="center">A passionate developer with an interest in Web3</h3>

-- `🏗️` I’m currently working on **Wallet Watcher**, a Discord bot that notifies users of their transactions on the Cardano Blockchain
 - 🌐 Checkout the projects I've worked on at my [personal website](https://howen.vercel.app)!
 - 📄 You can read my resume [here](https://github.com/howen02/portfolio/blob/main/public/Resume_YapHoWen.pdf)